 Limited access to clean drinking water can make it hard for travellers to reduce plastic waste.
 But instead of clogging up the environment and wasting money on bottled water you can use a portable filter instead.
 They are quick and convenient devices that upgrade the quality of your water wherever you go and help keep plastic bottle waste out of our lakes, streams, rivers and oceans.

-The streets of many developing countries are full of trash and India is probably one of the most affected by this problem.
+Many of the world's streets are full of trash and India is severely affected by this problem.
 In Mumbai, I was shocked to find some areas completely filled (even with kids playing in it), but others which looked very nice and well maintained.

 Make an effort to find a bin...